tnakatani/cs6601_assignment_2/README.md

 ### The Game

 The rules of Sumo Isolation are simple.
 There are two players, each with his own game piece, and a 7-by-7 grid of squares.
 At the beginning of the game, the first player places his piece on any square.
-The second player follows suit, and places his piece on any one of the available squares.
+The second player follows suit and places his piece on any one of the available squares.
 From that point on, the players alternate turns moving their piece like a Queen in chess (any number of open squares vertically, horizontally, or diagonally).
 When the piece is moved, the square that was previously occupied is blocked, and can not be used for the remainder of the game.
-A queen can not move through blocked squares.
-She can, however, move into a position occupied by another queen, in which case the other queen is pushed one cell back (into the direction of movement).
+A queen cannot move through blocked squares.
+She can, however, move into a position occupied by another queen, in which case the other queen is pushed one or multiple cells back (into the direction of movement) based on the magnitude selected.
 This is called a 'push' and when your queen is pushed out of the 7x7 grid, you lose.
 You cannot push a queen if the cell behind her is blocked.
+The possible push magnitudes are dependent on the distance between two queens, and the player making the move can choose the magnitude level (from the legal list of moves provided).
+For example, if the opponent is 3 steps away (two empty spaces are in between the pieces) from your queen and you decide to make a push move, the possible magnitudes are 1, 2 or 3, which would push your opponent 1, 2 or 3 cells back respectively.
 The first player who is unable to move his queen loses.